krishnaku/pypcalc/pcalc/docs/intro_to_presence_calculus.md

 Here are some important observations from the flow field in [@fig:flow-field]:

-- Each row of vectors represents the characteristics of flow across observation windows of increasing length.
+- Each row of vectors represents the dominant characteristic of flow across observation windows of the same length, i.e, at the same timescale.
-- Vectors with similar length and direction within a row indicate convergence toward a common flow pattern.
+- Vectors with similar length and direction within a row indicate convergence toward a common flow pattern at that timescale.
+- Changes in direction or magnitude of vectors along a row indicate non-convergence at that timescale.
+- We can see that this system starts to converge at relative small intervals.
 - The bottom row (shortest intervals) shows the greatest variation in vector direction, reflecting more volatile behavior at finer time scales.
 - In this bottom row, the leftmost and rightmost vectors transition from